Sihan0229/XJTUnotes_Gifted_Yonth-Automation_TsienHsueshen/README.md

 ## Usage Instructions

-All students and teachers are welcome to download and use the materials in this repository for collaborative learning and progress.
+All students are welcome to download and use the materials in this repository for collaborative learning and progress.
 If you have any questions or suggestions, please feel free to submit an issue or pull request.

 ## Contribution